Little Leaf Sage, Baby Sage, Blackcurrant Sage, Delta Sage, Graham’s Sage

 Different websites say different zones based on experience.

-The flowers in the above photo are where the name ‘Hot Lips’ come from.
-Gardeners buy this plant for flowers like this not realizing they are not always like this.
+The flowers in the above photo are where the name ‘Hot Lips’ comes from.
+Gardeners buy this plant for flowers like this not realizing they are not always the same.

 The small leaves have a strong scent which some describe as “mint-like” and similar to blackcurrants.